gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-02.md

 ---

 Oh no!
 No!
 I do not at all fall into the sweet, sweet respite of sleep.
 Of course not.
-Because sleep matters not, not now, not to a *Middle-aged Soldier of the Second-and-a-Half-Order of Paternalhood, First Class Procrastinator, Fifteenth Level Avoider of Nappies, class: Grizzled Cynic, religion: Resentful Stoicism, -7 Sleep*.
+Because sleep matters not, not now, not to a *Middle-aged Soldier of the Second-and-a-Half-Order of Paternalhood, First Class Procrastinator, Fifteenth Level Avoider of Nappies, class: Grizzled Cynic, religion: Resentful Stoicism, gender: solipsist, -7 Sleep, Holder of the Encryption Key of Roko's Basilisk*.
 Not for me.
 Oh no… What matters is:

 **The Awoken Girl-child.**